CAPTAINNEMO29/FirstWebApplication/README.md

 # FirstWebApplication
 handle your own framework using Bootstrap and Nodejs

-I put together here all the CND necesary for Bootstrap and Javascript, and the items itself in differents files.
+I put together here all the CDNs necessary for Bootstrap and Javascript, and the items themselves in differents files.

-you can use Nodejs for run your own server application, with using express.
+you can use Nodejs to run your own server application, by using express.

-this is a basic template that can solutionate maybe the first steps in the frontend design.
+this is a basic template that can make easier the first steps in the frontend design.